 *Funds for this project were appropriated in 2016 Minnesota Session Laws, Ch.
 189, HF.
 2749, Art.
 12, Sec.
 2, Subd 2(x).

-The Construction Careers Foundation (CCF) mission is to “Increase the diversity of entrants into the construction trades and to enhance young people’s access to construction-related employment opportunities”
+The Construction Careers Foundation’s (CCF) mission is to “increase the diversity of entrants into the construction trades and to enhance young people’s access to construction-related employment opportunities.”

-As employers of our current and future workers, and experts in the construction industry, the CCF board members are committed to creating opportunities to recruit, prepare and retain motivated individuals who are representative of Minnesota’s future workforce.
+As employers of our current and future workers and experts in the construction industry, Construction Careers Foundation board members are committed to creating opportunities to recruit, prepare and retain motivated individuals who are representative of Minnesota’s future workforce.

-Pat grew up in Racine, Wisconsin, earning her undergraduate degree from the University of Wisconsin – Madison and her master’s degree from Mankato State University.
+Pat grew up in Racine, Wisconsin.
+She earned her undergraduate degree from the University of Wisconsin – Madison and her master’s degree from Minnesota State University, Mankato.
 She is an avid hiker and tree hugger.

-Her passion is to impact equal access to jobs that can sustain individuals their family members and their communities.
+Her passion is to promote equal access to jobs that can sustain individuals, their family members, and their communities.

-Senior Director of Construction Careers Foundation (CCF), is deeply passionate about co-creating sustainable equity work for Minnesota families.
+As senior director of Construction Careers Foundation (CCF), Sarah Lechowich is deeply passionate about co-creating sustainable equity work for Minnesota families.
 She believes in the butterfly effect, where a sustainable wage for one individual will impact a whole community.
-Before joining CCF Sarah worked as the Program Director for Trading UP, was a Human Rights Commissioner for the City of Saint Paul and was Adjunct Faculty at North Hennepin Community College.
+Before joining CCF Sarah worked as the program director for Trading UP, the a human rights commissioner for the City of Saint Paul, and as an adjunct faculty member with North Hennepin Community College.

-Director of Minnesota Trades Academy, first served as a Youth Crew Leader for this program for 7 years; and in 2015, he became and has been honored to serve as the Director over all the crews.
 Originally from Nigeria, Sam came to the United States in 1983 and lived in Menomonie , Wisconsin, before moving to the Twin Cities area in 1986.
 Sam is deeply committed to working with our youth.
-He has been involved in the high school education system since 1997 where he has focused on behavior intervention and youth counseling.
+He has been involved in the high school education system since 1997, where he has focused on behavior intervention and youth counseling.
 Through MTA, Sam hopes to be an ambassador for young men and women to create a pathway for a possible career in the construction trades.

-Joel Welter is the Minnesota Director of the Helmets to Hardhats program.
-He is a graduate of the University of Minnesota, a member of Pipefitters Local 539, and an Army Reserve Soldier.
-He is excited about this position because it is an opportunity for him to help veterans find quality careers.
-He lives in St. Anthony Village with his wife and their two children, and two German Shepherds.
+Joel Welter is the director of the Minnesota Helmets to Hardhats program.
+He is a graduate of the University of Minnesota, a member of Pipefitters Local 539, and an Army Reserve soldier.
+He is excited about this position because it offers an opportunity for him to help veterans find quality careers.
+He lives in St. Anthony Village with his wife, their two children and two German shepherds.

 Justin Rost is the interim director of the Minnesota Helmets to Hardhats program.
-As a United States Marine Corps veteran and a second generation local 10 sheet metal worker in the Twin Cities, he has seen first hand the opportunities the construction trades have to offer.
-Justin is excited to help veterans who may be unemployed or underemployed find a career with the union construction trades.
+As a United States Marine Corps veteran and a second generation Local 10 sheet metal worker in the Twin Cities, he has seen firsthand the opportunities that the construction trades have to offer.
+Justin is excited to help fellow veterans who may be unemployed or underemployed find a career with the union construction trades.
 Justin is an avid outdoorsman and car enthusiast.
-Justin lives in Zimmerman, Minnesota with his wife and two daughters.
+He lives in Zimmerman, Minnesota, with his wife and their two daughters.

-Vicki Sandberg currently serves as a CCF industry consultant with over 26 years of professional experience in the organized construction industry.
-Vicki was born and raised in Virginia, MN and has a bachelor’s degree from the University of Minnesota in Communications and Sociology.
+Vicki Sandberg currently serves as a CCF industry consultant with more than 26 years of professional experience in the organized construction industry.
+Vicki was born and raised in Virginia, Minnesota, and has a bachelor’s degree from the University of Minnesota in communications and sociology.
 Vicki’s expertise lies in marketing, building collaborative partnerships and bringing labor, management, education and community together for the advancement of equal employment, training and career opportunities.
-Her passion is to expose youth to fun and educational construction related events and activities.
+Her passion is to expose youth to fun and educational construction-related events and activities.
 She is the proud mom of two teenagers and a rescue mastiff lab.
 She is a huge Disney fan, tap dancer and scuba diver who loves the beach and the ocean.